shidhincr/prabeesh.github.io/source/_posts/2015-04-07-self-contained-pyspark-application.markdown

 keywords: [stand alone pyspark application, python spark example, beginners guide to pyspark, pyspark spark example, apllications in pyspark]
 description: This post talking about how set up the pyspark single application
 ---
-In my [previous post](/blog/2014/10/31/install-apache-spark-on-ubuntu-14-dot-04/) I wrote about installation of Spark, Scala interactive shell etc. This post will talk about doing same in Python.
-Like Scala iteractive shell there is interactive shell for Python.
-To activate the same run the following command from spark root folder
+In my [previous post](/blog/2014/10/31/install-apache-spark-on-ubuntu-14-dot-04/), I wrote about installation of Spark and Scala interactive shell.
+Here in this post we'll see how to do the same in Python.

+Similar to Scala iteractive shell, there is an interactive shell available for Python.
+You can run it with the below command from spark root folder:
 ```
 ./bin/pyspark
 ```
-this will give Python interactive shell for spark.
-Enjoy Spark using Python
+Now you can enjoy Spark using Python interactive shell.

-For experimentation and development the above mentioned shell will do, but once the code is moved to production we are talking about a stand alone application.
-In one the my [previous posts](/blog/2014/04/01/a-standalone-spark-application-in-scala/) I have talked about stand alone Spark application in Scala.
-Here the same is in Python application, as mentioned in the [Spark official site](https://spark.apache.org/docs/latest/quick-start.html#self-contained-applications) we can call it a self contained PySpark application.
-To build Spark using sby assembly [refer this post](/blog/2014/10/31/install-apache-spark-on-ubuntu-14-dot-04/).
-Begin by adding Pyspark lib in system Python path as follows
+This shell might be sufficient for experimentations and developments.
+However, for production level, we should use a stand alone application.
+I talked about a stand alone Spark application in Scala in one of my previous [post](/blog/2014/04/01/a-standalone-spark-application-in-scala/).
+Here comes the same written in Python -- you can find more about it in [Spark official site](https://spark.apache.org/docs/latest/quick-start.html#self-contained-applications) -- and known as a self contained PySpark application.

+First, [refer this post](/blog/2014/10/31/install-apache-spark-on-ubuntu-14-dot-04/) to build Spark using sby assembly.
+Add Pyspark lib in system Python path as follows:
 ```
 cd ~
 vi .bashrc
 ```
-then add following two path export in end of bashrc file
+Add the following exports in end of bashrc file
 ```
 export SPARK_HOME=<path to Spark home>
 export PYTHONPATH=$SPARK_HOME/python/:$PYTHONPATH
 ```
-don't forget to export the SPARK_HOME, then as usual restart bash
+Don't forget to export the SPARK_HOME.
+Restart `BASH` once it is done.
 ```
 . .bashrc
 ```
-PySpark depends the py4j Python package.
-It helps Python interpreter to dynamically access the Spark object from the JVM, install py4j python package using following comand.
+PySpark depends on the `py4j` Python package.
+It helps Python interpreter to dynamically access the Spark object from the JVM.Install py4j python package using following comand:
 ```
 pip install py4j
 ```
-Now PySpark is avaible in system path.
-After writing our Python, one can simply run the code using python command then it runs in local Spark instance with default configurations.
-For Spark applications it is better to use the spark submit script.
+PySpark should be avaible in system path by now.
+After writing the Python code, one can simply run the code using python command then it runs in local Spark instance with default configurations.
+For Spark applications, it is better to use the spark submit script.
 ```
 ./bin/spark-submit --master local[8] <python_file.py>
 ```
 For more details about spark submit [refer here](https://spark.apache.org/docs/latest/configuration.html).
-From the site we can observe that configuration values can be passed at run time.
+From the site we can observe that the configuration values can be passed at run time.
 It can also be changed in the conf/spark-defaults.conf file.
-After configuring spark one needs to run it using the python command, for the changes to get reflected.
+After configuring spark, one needs to run it using the python command to see the changes reflected.

-Now you are thinking about why we don't have a pip install for pyspark.
-You can find the reason in this [jira ticket](https://issues.apache.org/jira/browse/SPARK-1267).
+The reason for why there is no `pip install` for pyspark can be found in this [jira ticket](https://issues.apache.org/jira/browse/SPARK-1267).

-If you are a fan of iPython then you have the option to run PySpark there as well refer this [blog post](http://blog.cloudera.com/blog/2014/08/how-to-use-ipython-notebook-with-apache-spark/) for more detail.
+If you are a fan of iPython, then you have the option to run PySpark.
+Refer this [blog post](http://blog.cloudera.com/blog/2014/08/how-to-use-ipython-notebook-with-apache-spark/) for more detail.